stephenbeckr/SSC/README.md

 # Sparse Subspace Clustering (SSC) algorithms

 This repository contains Matlab code to implement ADMM and proximal gradient algorithms to solve the SSC clustering problem (several variants, including variants for affine subspaces).
-The SSC model we work with is based on the well-known work of [Elhamifar and Vidal's Sparse "Subspace Clustering: Algorithm, Theory, and Applications" (IEEE Trans. on PAMI)](https://scholar.google.com/scholar?cluster=7262850065108933522&hl=en&as_sdt=0,6&as_vis=1) (and their code is at their [VisionLab website ](http://vision.jhu.edu/code/) ).
+The SSC model we work with is based on the well-known work of [Elhamifar and Vidal's Sparse "Subspace Clustering: Algorithm, Theory, and Applications" (IEEE Trans. on PAMI)](https://scholar.google.com/scholar?cluster=7262850065108933522&hl=en&as_sdt=0,6&as_vis=1) (and their code is at their [VisionLab website ](http://vision.jhu.edu/code/) as well as their [JHUVisionLab Github site](https://github.com/JHUVisionLab/SSC-using-ADMM) ).

 ## Why use this code?